Shopify/polaris/src/components/Banner/README.md

 > **Not what you’re looking for?**
 >* To inform merchants about a new feature or opportunity, [use callout cards](components/structure/callout-card).
 >* To group similar concepts together in the interface, [use a card](/components/structure/card).
->* To show a transient confirmation that an action was successful, [use a flash message](/components/feedback-indicators/flash-message).

 ---